 These steps will help you make sure that smoking on your Traeger grill is a success every time.

 - Start by plugging in your Traeger and selecting the smoke setting.
-Or set the temperature to 190F.
+Or set the temperature dial to 190°F (90°C).

 - Make sure the auger is spinning.
 The auger feeds the pellets from the pellet hopper into the burner.

 - Ensure that air is blowing out of the burner and that it is heated through.

 - You should be able to feel the air blowing out of the pellet smoker with your hand.
 The fire pot will smoke a little, and then begin to glow red as it heats up.